MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 Writing attributes
 """"""""""""""""""

 Writing to an object uses direct access and does not involve any lookup.
-Hence setting an attribute with a non-\ ``nil`` value in an object hides his definition inherited from the parents, while setting an attribute with ``nil`` in an object restores the inheritance lookup:
+Hence setting an attribute with a non-\ :literal:`nil` value in an object hides his definition inherited from the parents, while setting an attribute with :literal:`nil` in an object restores the inheritance lookup:

 .. code-block::